-No GMAT Online Healthcare MBA Programs: Which Ones Waive the GMAT Requirement?
+No GMAT Online Healthcare MBA Programs: Which Ones Either Don't Require or Conditionally Waive the GMAT Requirement?

-For budding entrepreneurs and future executives, choosing to pursue a master’s degree can be an empowering decision—one which can also be overwhelming.
+For budding entrepreneurs and future executives, choosing to pursue a master’s degree can be an empowering decision that can also be overwhelming.
 With so many factors to consider when applying to graduate schools, candidates considering an online healthcare MBA may be happy to know that several programs offer the option to waive admissions test requirements for the Graduate Management Admission Test (GMAT) and the Graduate Record Examination (GRE).
-Known as a GMAT waiver, this allows an MBA applicant to substitute work experience, degrees, or other measurable proof of academic and professional experience in place of a standardized test score.
+Known as a GMAT waiver, an MBA applicant can substitute work experience, degrees, or other measurable proof of academic and professional experience in place of a standardized test score.

-The field of healthcare is experiencing rapid growth and data from the U.S. Bureau of Labor and Statistics projects that employment in this field will continue at a rate of 20 percent (2016-2026), which is much faster than the national average.
-In order to compete in a dense job market full of qualified applicants, bachelor’s degree-holders from a variety of disciplines are seeking healthcare MBA degrees to enter this burgeoning professional field.
+The field of healthcare is experiencing rapid growth, and data from the U.S. Bureau of Labor and Statistics projects that employment in this field will continue at a rate of 28 percent (2021-2031), much faster than the national average.
+To compete in a dense job market full of qualified applicants, bachelor’s degree holders from a variety of disciplines are seeking healthcare MBA degrees to enter this burgeoning professional field.

 Unfortunately, the belief that all graduate school programs require GMAT scores keeps many talented candidates from pursuing advanced degrees.
-The GMAT has a well-founded reputation for being one of the most challenging entrance examinations, which prevents many would-be qualified applicants from applying to online healthcare MBA programs.
-Fortunately, these days many MBA programs are granting test exemption waivers to qualified applicants whose qualifications and potential can be measured through relevant professional and academic experience.
+The GMAT has a well-founded reputation for being one of the most challenging entrance examinations, which prevents many would-be-qualified applicants from applying to online healthcare MBA programs.
+Fortunately, many MBA programs are granting test exemption waivers to qualified applicants whose qualifications and potential can be measured through relevant professional and academic experience.

 What Skills Does the GMAT Exam Measure?

-The Graduate Management Admission Test (GMAT) is a standardized test, which assesses readiness for business school.
+The Graduate Management Admission Test (GMAT) is a standardized test that assesses business school readiness.
 The exam is divided into the following four skill areas:

 • Analytical writing: measuring critical thinking and communication skills